 Balance Model Partnership.

 "Collaboration, innovation, integration and partnerships are helping local governments in three regions (Metro Vancouver, the Okanagan and Vancouver Island) make the best choices for sustainable, healthy and vibrant communities."
-"Experience gained in one region can be adapted to suit the needs of the other Crossregions. fertilization between regions creates the opportunity to continually build on the experience of others and take turns leapfrogging ahead."
+"Experience gained in one region can be adapted to suit the needs of the other Crossregions. fertilization between regions creates the opportunity continually build on the experience of others and take turns leapfrogging ahead."

 2. Forum Program - An Overview The Forum program is built around the HOW question as it pertains to green infrastructure: HOW will the City of Surrey get it built right; HOW will a consistent regional approach be achieved in Metro Vancouver?
 The morning and afternoon parts of the program each comprise three modules.

-Water Bucket Stories:
+Living Water Smart & Making Green Choices to Create Liveable Communities & Protect Stream Health - Morning Session: - Green Infrastructure in the City of Surrey: "Getting it built right" - Afternoon Session: - Alignment of Regional Actions with Provincial Goals and Objectives Water Bucket Stories: